ey3leaf/prodops-challenge/docs/TROUBLE.md

  - When starting docker container with application, setting ENV variables fails and I still don't know why.
 	That piece of code just don't work.
 I used '@app.before_first_request' decorator and locally it worked fine, but not in container.

- - Finally I discovered '.env' in docker-compose.
-That solved the problem.
+ - Fallback to simple '.env' in docker-compose.